History

 Children Services

-Bassendean Memorial Library loves our Children Services because it’s all about the kids.
+Bassendean Memorial Library loves our Children's Services because it’s all about the kids.

-Kids on Thomas the tank, kids’ sticky and glittery with glue, kids building and decoding, drawing, jiggling, and reading.
-We want our kids to love the library their entire life long, so we’ve tried to create a space that is bursting with colour and energy.
+Kids on Thomas the Tank Engine, kids sticky and glittery with glue, building and decoding, drawing, giggling, and reading.
+We want our kids to love the library their entire life, so we’ve tried to create a space that is bursting with colour and energy.

-We’ve had Halloween in the first week of many Octobers, with bats and stories, badges, and costume parades.
+We’ve had Halloween in the last week of many Octobers, with bats and stories, badges, and costume parades.
 Better Beginnings kicked off in 2007, so we visited mums and bubs at the Infant Health Care Centre and gave out BB bags with glee.
 We clapped and wriggled doing our new Rhymetime in 2009, and Storytime bounced along from our old library to the new.
-Our Early Reader collection, phonics, decodables, ABC reading Eggs, grew as our young readers grew, and our team thoughtfully pointed patrons to our Yellow Dot collection when tricky questions needed to be answered.
+In our Early Reader collection we have phonics, decodables, ABC reading eggs, and our team thoughtfully pointed patrons to our Yellow Dot collection when tricky questions needed to be answered.

-Our Lego League jumped into technology and decoding with Mindstorm and Brik4kids, as our young patrons built robots and planned circuits.
-Chickens have hatched, and our beautiful Bassendean mural was painted.
+Our Lego League jumped into technology and decoded with Mindstorm and Brik4kids, as our young patrons built robots and planned circuits.
+Chickens have hatched and our beautiful Bassendean mural was painted.
 The Tardis stills stands tall in our foyer, a fond favourite from Children’s Book Week in 2017.
 Our library and its children have sung, written, designed, and composed.

 The first child to walk in our door in 1972 is now 50 years old.
 We sincerely hope that they have experienced all the joy and discovery that our Children Services have created.
 We wish that unknown person a huge happy birthday on behalf of our half century library.